Make the list before you fix anything

 I have suspects.
 A cold image pull is an obvious one.
 So is the time spent preparing storage and running the workspace's first-boot tasks.

-But suspects are what the build audit warned me about.
-Before that pass, the root context was not at the top of my list.
-If I had optimized on instinct, I could have tuned install steps while every build kept moving files it never used.
+The build audit taught me what suspects are worth.
+The root context wasn't at the top of my list.
+If I had followed instinct, I might have tuned install steps while every build kept moving files it never used.

-The next step is specific: measure one representative workspace launch from start to ready.
+Next, measure one representative workspace launch from start to ready.
 Separate the image pull, storage preparation, first boot, and ready signal.
-Then fix the biggest number first.
+Then fix the biggest number.
 The build audit is done.
-The startup work is not.
+The startup work isn't.

 The first bottleneck I found was not at the top of my list.
 That's enough reason to make the list before I fix anything.